dfandrich/testclutch/README.md

 * curl runtests (specific to the curl project)
 * Gnu automake
-* Pytest (short, verbose, and with xdist and pytest-astropy-header)
+* Pytest (short, verbose, color, and with xdist and pytest-astropy-header)
 * Python unittest (with -v -b flags)

 The logs parsed are those that are displayed as the tests are being run.
 If